ipdk-io/p4cp-userguide/docs/executables/infrap4d/infrap4d.rst

 Infrap4d uses the Google ``gflags`` library to process command-line flags.
 Technical documentation is available in
 `How to Use Gflags <https://gflags.github.io/gflags/>`_.
-This document is intended for developers using the library, but there it has some information on Special Flags as well.
+This document is intended for developers using the library, but it has some information on Special Flags as well.

 Help Options